roneyyb/react-native-collapsible-pages/README.md

 # react-native-collapsible-pages

-Collapsible pages on the same screen with primary and secodary view.
-This is a complex component where you can provide primary and secondary view.
-Where primaryView transition to seondaryView and vice versa.
-Hardware back and Scrolling is handled as well.
-You can provide different height in each data and it will internally automatically handle every thing for you.
+The Collapsible Pages component is a complex UI component designed to display primary and secondary views on the same screen, allowing seamless transition between the two views.
+It provides a user-friendly interface for handling hardware back actions and detecting the active index on scrolling.

+Key Features:

+Display primary and secondary views with smooth transitions.
+Automatic handling of hardware back actions and active index detection on scrolling.
+Support for specifying different heights for each data item, with internal handling for smooth transitions.

 ## Installation